-In other words, like with traditional mining, you only get a chance to get paid new coins (you aren’t guaranteed “interest”).
+In other words, like with traditional PoW mining, but unlike with a savings account, with PoS you typically get a chance to get paid new coins rather than a guarantee (you aren’t guaranteed “interest”).

-With many people doing this at once, it helps increase security, reduces the risk of centralization, and to increases energy efficiency compared to the rather energy inefficient PoW common to Bitcoin and many cryptos.
+With many people doing PoS mining at once, it helps increase security, reduces the risk of centralization, and to increases energy efficiency compared to the rather energy inefficient PoW common to Bitcoin and many cryptos.

-Ethereum, the top #2 coin by market cap, is notably moving from a PoW consensus model to a PoS consensus model.
+Ethereum, the top #2 coin by market cap, is notably moving from a pure PoW consensus model to a PoS-PoW hybrid consensus model.
 That makes this concept more important to understand than ever (although the model has already been adopted by a few coins).

 Proof of Stake (PoS) is a category of consensus algorithms for public blockchains that depend on a validator’s economic stake in the network… Significant advantages of PoS include security, reduced risk of centralization, and energy efficiency.

 To quote Ethereum’s GitHub with a few annotations, the benefits of Pos include:

 - No need to consume large quantities of electricity, and thus there is not as much need to issue as many new coins in order to motivate participants to keep participating in the network.
 It may theoretically even be possible to have negative net issuance, where a portion of transaction fees is “burned” and so the supply goes down over time.
 This could potentially decrease the supply of coins, thus increasing the value of each coin.